-FIGURE 2.5 The positive and negative mass semiphotons oscillate toward and away from the center of gravity as the center of gravity of the binary photon propagates at the speed of light.
-It is easy to visualize the particle-wave duality when there is not one particle but two particles that oscillate and can form an oscillating wave.
-The laws of electromagnetism predict that as the leading particle accelerates away from the negative mass particle as a result of the gravitational force, the leading particle will generate a greater magnetic field, which will produce an electromotive force on itself.
+FIGURE 2.5 The positive and negative mass semiphotons oscillate towards and away from the center of gravity as the center of gravity of the binary photon propagates at the speed of light.
+It is easy to visualize particle-wave duality when not one but two particles oscillate and can form an oscillating wave.
+The laws of electromagnetism predict that as the leading particle accelerates away from the negative mass particle because of the gravitational force, the leading particle will generate a greater magnetic field that will produce an electromotive force on itself.
 This self-induction will put an electromagnetic brake on the leading particle so that the trailing particle can catch up to it.
 Before the trailing particle catches up to it, the leading particle again accelerates when the gravitational force becomes greater than the electromagnetic braking force that weakens as the leading particle slows down.
-The combined effects of the gravitational motive force and the electromagnetic braking force result in a longitudinal wave.
+The combined effects of the gravitational motive force and the frictional electromagnetic braking force result in a longitudinal wave.